latitudegames/Scripting/README.md

 ### History
 You have access to (but can't modify) the `history` object which is a list of the previous actions of the player and of the AI.

+### Memory
+You have access to (but can't modify) the `memory` object which is the current user defined memory.
+You can modify the memory the game uses by settings the `state.memory.context` value.
+This will replace the user defined memory.

 ### Quests
 You can modify the quests property to change the quests of the adventure mid game.